-Skills Examples and notes General navigation skills Using navigation buttons Login, logout, username, password, save, resume, quit Pointing and selecting Single-click/double-click/right-click/click-and-drag/highlight text/move mouse pointed Browsing tabs and windows Distinguish between tabs and windows (dialogue boxes); open/close/select/switch Keyboarding Identify, locate, use letter, number, and punctuation keys to enter characters; use special keys (e.g., enter/return, spacebar, delete, backspace, tab, number pad, etc.) Scrolling Scroll horizontally and vertically, within and across pages or screen views Audio player Launch, start, stop, pause; move to a specific point on a page (only students with text-to-speech will have an audio component in 2018) Magnifying/zooming Enlarge the screen or a portion of the screen Switching to streamline mode (NGSA) Click on arrow to expand either left or right side of screen.
+Skills Examples and notes General navigation skills Using navigation buttons Login, logout, username, password, save, resume, quit Pointing and selecting Single-click/double-click/right-click/click-and-drag/highlight text/move mouse pointer Browsing tabs and windows Distinguish between tabs and windows (dialogue boxes); open/close/select/switch Keyboarding Identify, locate, use letter, number, and punctuation keys to enter characters; use special keys (e.g., enter/return, spacebar, delete, backspace, tab, number pad, etc.) Scrolling Scroll horizontally and vertically, within and across pages or screen views Audio player Launch, start, stop, pause; move to a specific point on a page (only students with text-to-speech will have an audio component in 2018) Magnifying/zooming Enlarge the screen or a portion of the screen Switching to streamline mode (NGSA) Click on arrow to expand either left or right side of screen.
 Accessibility and accommodations Pop-up glossary Launch, locate a word and its definition, close Changing colors Alter background or text color Listening to content onscreen Use a text-to-speech (TTS) reader to hear content Masking answers Reduce the visible response options to a test item General answering Inputting text Use finite space (or a text box that scrolls as you type) to respond to constructed response and fill-in-the-blank test items Eliminating answer choices Strikethrough and other options for eliminating answer choices Using line readers/guides Use a digital line reader/guide to aid in reading text onscreen Dragging and dropping Distinguish between instances when an answer option can be used only once or can be dragged and dropped multiple times.
-Selecting hot spots Click certain areas of a picture/diagram to reveal more information or provide answe choices Selecting from drop-down menus Use a drop-down menu to make a selection Highlighting text Use a pointing device (such as a mouse) to highlight text Extracting text Highlight and drag and drop text in a specific location Word processing Basic features (e.g. font, size, bold, italics, underline, bulleting), spell checker (only word processing available for students with an accommodation) Understanding simulations Analyze a topic or solve a problem by consulting several kinds of stimuli or media within a single test item (e.g., graph + passage) Math and Science tools Manipulating points/shapes/bars Work with picture and bar graphs; click, drag, resize, rotate, invert Manipulating points/lines Draw lines of symmetry on shapes by selecting two end points; work with function graphs (beginning in grade 5 ) Using slide bars/clicking Using slide bars and/or clicking to plot points on interactive number lines Manipulating fraction models Highlight sections; change the number of sections Rotating digital objects Rotate objects (beginning in grade 8) Using legends/keys Use legends and keys (e.g., reference sheets) to assist in responding to a test item Solving problems using equation editor Use an online (preferably HTML-based) equation editor.
-There is a tutorial on PearsonAccessNext specifically for the equation editor.
-Use an onscreen ruler to measure inches (1/4 in. in grade 3; 1/8 in. grades 4 and 5) Using onscreen rulers and centimeters (beginning in grade 6)
+Selecting hot spots Click certain areas of a picture/diagram to reveal more information or provide answer choices Selecting from drop-down menus Use a drop-down menu to make a selection Highlighting text Use a pointing device (such as a mouse) to highlight text Extracting text Highlight and drag and drop text in a specific location Word processing Basic features (e.g. font, size, bold, italics, underline, bulleting), spell checker (only available for students with an accommodation) Understanding simulations Analyze a topic or solve a problem by consulting several kinds of stimuli or media within a single test item (e.g., graph + passage) Math and Science tools Manipulating points/shapes/bars Work with picture and bar graphs; click, drag, resize, rotate, invert

+Skills Examples and notes Manipulating points/lines Draw lines of symmetry on shapes by selecting two end points; work with function graphs (beginning in grade 5) Using slide bars/clicking Using slide bars and/or clicking to plot points on interactive number lines Manipulating fraction models Highlight sections; change the number of sections Rotating digital objects Rotate objects (beginning in grade 8) Using legends/keys Use legends and keys (e.g., reference sheets) to assist in responding to a test item Solving problems using equation editor Use an online (preferably HTML-based) equation editor.
+There is a tutorial on PearsonAccess ^{Next} specifically for the equation editor.
+Using onscreen rulers Use an onscreen ruler to measure inches (1/4 in. in grade 3; 1/8 in. grades 4 and 5) and centimeters (beginning in grade 6) Using calculators Use an on-line and/or hand-held calculator (4-function with square root beginning in grade 7; scientific calculator beginning in grade 8)